 Also called a proposition bet, novelty bet or side bet, a prop bet is a wager that does not directly affect a game’s outcome.
 For example, the length of the national anthem at the Super Bowl.

 These are wagers you can place during the game (after it has started and before it ends).
 This is a really exciting way to bet on your favorite sports.
 To access these bets, log into your MyBookie account and select “Live Betting” from the left rail of the sportsbook page, and then select the sport on which you want to bet live.

 - You can buy points to improve your odds by decreasing the spread, allowing you to win when your team scores fewer points.
-You can buy points for football and basketball on game sides and totals only.
+You can buy points for football and basketball on game sides and totals only (Full games only).

 - You can buy up to 3 points on football games.
 The charge is 10 cents per half-point.

-- Players can buy on or off 3 with a surcharge of 30 cents in NFL and 20 cents in NCAA football.
+- Players can buy on or off 3 with an extra charge of 20 cents in NFL and 10 cents in NCAA football.

 Additional Rules for Specific Wager Types

 - First-half betting – The first half must be completed for wagers to have action.

 - Second-half betting – The second half must be completed for wagers to have action.
 Overtime counts toward second-half wagers.